Cladding a Brick house in Oak is fantastic for both aesthetic and function.

 Adding a layer external cladding to exterior walls automatically improves both thermal and sound insulation.
 While extra insulating material can be fitted between the wall and cladding, this can be omitted.
 The layer of trapped air between the two will improve insulation and paired with oak this improves still further.

 This will not only trap heat inside the building during winter, keeping it warmer.
-It will also keep it cool during summer as it impedes the movement of heat either way across the gap.
-Oak also naturally insulates against sound and again, coupled with the layer of air inside the cladding this is even more effective.
+It will also keep it cool during summer as it impedes the movement of heat across the gap.
+Oak also naturally insulates against sound.

 5. Planning Permission

-Timber cladding a brick house is straightforward and well within the abilities of most DIY enthusiasts.
+Cladding a brick house in Oak is straightforward and well within the abilities of most DIY enthusiasts.
 This saves time and money compared to sourcing and employing professionals to do it for you.
-Additionally, even if using a premium product such as oak, it can significantly lower the house cladding cost.

 1. Plan Ahead Properly